 How to make a cappuccino at home using a coffee or a cappuccino machine

-If you are lucky to have the best cappuccino machine at home, then your morning coffee preparation will be breeze!
+If you are lucky to have the best cappuccino machine at home, then your morning coffee preparation will be a breeze!

 For best results, you should always check your coffee maker’s user guide, but you’ll always need the same ingredients – milk and freshly ground coffee beans.
-It doesn’t matter what milk you use, just bear in mind that whole milk will give you a bigger volume of a froth than for example soya milk.
+It doesn’t matter what milk you use, just bear in mind that whole milk will give you a bigger volume of froth than for example soya milk.
 This is because of the fat content in the milk, but other than that (and the taste of different types of milk), there is no difference in how to make the cappuccino.

 First of all fill a stainless steel milk jug with about 2/3 of your chosen milk.
 Place under the milk steam pipe and turn the steam on.
 It might take a few seconds before you see your milk turning frothy and after that, the milk jug will start getting warmer.
-Wait until the milk froth comes to the the top of the milk jug and then turn the steam off.
+Wait until the milk froth comes to the top of the milk jug and then turn the steam off.

-Make sure you wipe and clean your steam pipe straightaway with a clean wet cloth as the milk dries really quickly inside and can block the steam pipe.
+Make sure you wipe and clean your steam pipe straight away with a clean wet cloth as the milk dries really quickly inside and can block the steam pipe.